 Marjorie is a senior clinician, and has worked in private clinical practice since 2003, providing clinical treatment and assessments.
-Her current clinical practice entails psychological therapy for a range of adult clients, and neuropsychological assessment of a range of people including those with an acquired brain injury, a degenerative or neurological disorder, and ADHD.
+Her current clinical practice entails psychological therapy for a range of adult clients, and neuropsychological assessment of a range of people including those with an acquired brain injury, degenerative or neurological disorders, and ADHD.
 She provides clinical supervision to psychology trainees, and Ph.D. supervision for students completing psychological research.

 The greatest discovery of my generation is that human beings can alter their lives by altering their attitudes of mind

 As a fully qualified Clinical Psychologist, I have dedicated training in psychological assessment, diagnosis and treatment that is drawn from years of research to provide effective strategies to treat a wide spectrum of mental health and well-being issues.
 This includes strategies and interventions to improve well being, feel more comfortable socially, manage anxiety or depression, recover from trauma, manage anger more effectively, become more confident, develop better relationships, and many more issues.
 The variety of issues that can be dealt with is broad, as people are so different from one another.